Business decision management in practice

-Let’s take a look at an example: fraud prevention in an insurance company.
+To get started with business decision management, we first need to know what decisions we need to improve.
+In other words, we need to monitor our business’ operational decisions.
+Let’s consider an example: fraud prevention in an insurance company.
 Every time an insurance claim comes in, the responsible caseworkers need to assess if the claim is likely to be fraudulent.
 If this is the case, they escalate the case to an investigation specialist.
 The caseworkers assess the fraud likelihood based on a lengthy guideline document.

-To get started with Business Decision Management, we first need to know what decisions we need to improve, in other words, we need to monitor our business’ operational decisions.
 In this post, we focus on decision modeling and execution, but first, let’s take a quick look at how we can identify improvement potential.
-In our insurance company example, a comparison of the business’s case data with reports about industry-wide fraud frequency indicates that, in our company, most fraud cases remain undetected – meaning that the business decision fraud detection performs poorly.
+In our insurance company example, a comparison of the business’s case data with reports about industry-wide fraud frequency indicates that, in our company, most fraud cases remain undetected, meaning that the business decision fraud detection performs poorly.

-Going back to our example, we can now get started with modeling our fraud detection diagram.
+Returning to our example, we can now get started with modeling our fraud detection diagram.
 In this example model, we keep the diagram relatively simple to allow you to move quickly through the explanation.

 As our input data elements represent objects with different attributes—and not just one value, like a number—we refer to them as complex type input data.
 The next step is to connect the two input data elements to our decision table element.

 Then, we can open the decision element and add the decision logic to a decision table.
 Each row in the table maps input data with specific properties to an output using comparison operators, like =, < and >=.
 This is called a decision rule.

 We also need to set the hit policy that determines in which order or combination the decision rules apply.
 In our insurance example, we set the first hit policy.
 This means the first rule that applies to a set of input data is used to determine the decision outcome.

-In our decision table above, insurance claims of less than 2000€ are never investigated if the customer didn’t receive more than 10000€ in previous claims.
+In our decision table above, insurance claims of less than €2000 are never investigated if the customer has received less than €10,000 in previous claims.

-In many scenarios, you need to have more control over your input data to compute a decision outcome.
-For this, you can use athat allows you to aggregate and transform decision data.
+In many scenarios, you need more control over your input data in order to compute a decision outcome.
+For this, you can use a literal expression language that allows you to aggregate and transform decision data.
 For example, we can sum up the value of past insurance claims with the following simple literal expression:

 - Sum(‘Past insurance claims’)

 You can seamlessly integrate these expressions into your decision diagrams.
 Let’s refine our decision diagram so that the sum of past insurance claims is computed from a separate input data element: